sodadata/soda-core/docs/documentation/glossary.md

 A Soda SQL CLI command that sifts through the contents of your database and automatically prepares a Scan YAML file for each table.
 See [Create a Scan YAML file]({% link documentation/scan.md %}#create-a-scan-yaml-file).

 ### column
-A SQL column in a table.
+A column in a table in your warehouse.

 ### column configuration key
 The key in the key-value pair that you use to define what qualifies as a valid value in a column.
 A Soda SQL scan uses the value of a column configuration key to determine if it should pass or fail a test on a column.
 For example, in `valid_format: UUID` , `valid_format` is a column configuration key and `UUID` is the only format of the data in the column that Soda SQL considers valid.
 See [Column metrics]({% link documentation/sql_metrics.md %}#column-metrics).